dat-ecosystem-archive/docs/papers/dat-paper.md

 # Abstract

-Dat is a protocol designed for sharing datasets over networks such that their contents can be accessed randomly or fully replicated, be updated incrementally and streamed, and have the integrity of their contents be trusted.
-Dat clients can simultaneously be uploading and/or downloading, exchanging pieces of data with other clients in a swarm on demand.
+Dat is a protocol designed for streaming datasets over networks.
+Data in Dat Streams can be accessed randomly or fully replicated, be updated incrementally, and have the integrity of their contents be trusted.
+Dat clients can simultaneously be uploading and/or downloading, exchanging pieces of data with other clients over Dat Streams in a swarm on demand.
 Datasets can be multi-homed such that if the original source goes offline clients can choose to automatically discover additional sources.
 As data is added to a Dat repository, updated files are split into pieces using Rabin fingerprinting and deduplicated against known pieces to avoid retransmission of data.
-Data are automatically verified using secure hashes meaning data is protected against tampering or corruption.
+Dat Streams are automatically verified using secure hashes meaning data is protected against tampering or corruption.
 Dat guarantees privacy if the Dat Link is kept secret, but does not provide authentication of sources, only authentication of data.

-# 1. Introduction
+# 1. Background

-There are countless ways to share datasets over the Internet today.
-The simplest and most widely used approach, sharing files over HTTP, is subject to dead links when files are moved or deleted, as HTTP has no concept of history or versioning built in.
+Sharing datasets over the Internet is a subject of much study, but approaches remain relatively limiting.
+The most widely used approach, sharing files over HTTP, is subject to dead links when files are moved or deleted, as HTTP has no concept of history or versioning built in.
 E-mailing datasets as attachments is also widely used, and has the concept of history built in, but many email providers limit the maximum attachment size which makes it impractical for many datasets.

 Cloud storage services like S3 ensure availability of data, but they have a centralized hub-and-spoke networking model and tend to be limited by their bandwidth, meaning popular files can be come very expensive to share.
 Services like Dropbox and Google Drive provide version control and synchronization on top of cloud storage services which fixes many issues with broken links but rely on proprietary code and services requiring users to store their data on cloud infrastructure which has implications on cost, transfer speeds, and user privacy.

 Distributed file sharing tools can become faster as files become more popular, removing the bandwidth bottleneck and making file distribution cheaper.
-They also implement discovery systems which prevents broken links meaning if the original source goes offline other backup sources can be automatically discovered.
-However these file sharing tools today are not supported by Web browsers and/or do not provide a mechanism for updating files without redistributing a new dataset which could mean entire redownloading data you already have.
+They also implement discovery systems which can prevent broken links meaning if the original source goes offline other backup sources can be automatically discovered.
+However these file sharing tools today are not supported by Web browsers, do not have good privacy guarantees, and do not provide a mechanism for updating files without redistributing a new dataset which could mean entire redownloading data you already have.

 Scientists are an example of a group that would benefit from better solutions to these problems.
 Increasingly scientific datasets are being provided online using one of the above approaches and cited in published literature.
 Broken links and systems that do not provide version checking or content addressability of data directly limit the reproducibility of scientific analyses based on shared datasets.
 Services that charge a premium for bandwidth cause monetary and data transfer strain on the users sharing the data, who are often on fast public university networks with effectively unlimited bandwidth that go unused.
 Version control tools designed for text files do not keep up with the demands of data analysis in science today.

-# 2. Inspiration
+# 2. Existing Work

 Dat is inspired by a number of features from existing systems.